 State and Local Government Tax Revenues.
-Three taxes are the largest sources of tax revenue for the state and local governments in California.
+Three taxes are the largest sources of tax revenue for the state and local governments in California-personal income tax, property tax, and sales tax.
 The state collects a personal income tax on income-including rent received by landlords-earned within the state.
 Local governments levy property taxes on property owners based on the value of their property.
 The state and local governments collect sales taxes on the retail sale of goods.